Support in a crisis

 If you need to talk to someone outside our normal opening hours:

-- The Campus Security team can contact the out of hours support team.
-This could be someone from the Res Life team or one of the chaplains from the University Chaplaincy Service.
+- Contact Campus Security on (0)23 9284 3333 who can contact the out of hours support team – this could be someone from the Res Life team or the University Chaplaincy Service

-- If you already have our WhatsUp app the SOS Call function goes through to our new 24/7 multilingual helpline where you can talk to a trained mental health professional straight away.
+- Use the SOS Call function on the WhatsUp app to connect to a 24/7 multilingual helpline and talk to a trained mental health professional straight away

-- If you prefer to communicate by text, use the SOS Text button in WhatsUP, text CAM to 85258 to get through to the 24/7 Shout Crisis messenger service, or visit the Togetherall moderated peer support community.
+- To text for help, use the SOS Text button in the WhatsUP app or text CAM to 85258 to get through to the 24/7 Shout Crisis messenger service

-- You can also contact your GP who has 24-hour responsibility for your care.
+- Contact your local doctor (GP) who has 24-hour responsibility for your care